nalisidev/zabbix/src/go/plugins/oracle/README.md

 ## Troubleshooting

-The plugin uses logs of Zabbix agent 2.
-You can increase debugging level of Zabbix agent 2 if you need more details about the current situation.
+The plugin uses logs of Netwatch agent 2.
+You can increase debugging level of Netwatch agent 2 if you need more details about the current situation.
 The environment variable DPI_DEBUG_LEVEL can be used to selectively turn on the printing of various logging messages from Oracle Database Programming Interface for C (ODPI-C).
 See [ODPI-C Debugging](https://oracle.github.io/odpi/doc/user_guide/debugging.html) for details.